CodeWithJagdeep/quickstruc/README.md

 ## Feedback

-We'd love to hear your feedback!
-Let us know what features you'd like to see next or how we can improve Reactify.
+We’d love to hear from you!
+Share your feedback on new features or improvements for **Quickstruc**.
+Let us know how we can make it better!

+---

+This version is updated to reflect your chosen project name "Quickstruc" and includes all relevant details.
+Let me know if you need any further adjustments!